MedPrax Market

 Source ICU equipment including ventilators, patient monitors, infusion devices, respiratory support systems, and critical care accessories through MedPrax Market.

-Buying guide
+Procurement guide

-ICU Equipment for Hospital Procurement buying guide
+ICU Equipment for Hospital Procurement Procurement Guide

-Once the clinical need is clear, compare the practical details: configuration, included accessories, consumables, warranty, installation, training and service support.
-If you are replacing an older device, mention the current model and what you want to improve.
+When you contact MedPrax, explain the clinical setting, expected workload, quantity, delivery city, timeline and preferred brands or models.
+If you are replacing an older device, mention the current model and what needs to improve.
 If you are setting up a new department, include the room count, expected workload and related equipment list.

 • Mention whether the equipment is for ICU, OT, diagnostics, OPD, emergency, ward or full setup use.